alexanderludvigs/UrbanThings/README.md

 tests for each task (each branch), I tried reusing the tests from task one in the second task but since I was in a hurry I just changed them to solve the second task, obviously that is not very good since it would be better to add task2 tests without needing to change all the tests from the first one.
+Task3 is the only branch that does not have 100% test coverage.
 I skipped gitignore, so unwanted files maybe present.
 Also the git history is in a minor mess because I added the assignment descritpion from the github page not locally.